-The Ministry of Government Relations is responsible for municipal relations, public safety and First Nations, Métis and Northern affairs.
+The Ministry of Government Relations responsible municipal relations, public safety and First Nations.
+Métis and Northern affairs.
 In particular, Advisory Services and Municipal Relations should find a place on your speed-dial.
-This unit provides advice to CAOs, councillors, and members of the public on municipal matters.
+This unit provides advice to CAO's, councillors, and members of the public on municipal matters.

-Phone: 306-787-2680 (Regina) Email: muninfo@gov.sk.ca
+Phone: 306-787-2680 Email: muninfo@gov.sk.ca